gchq/sleeper/docs/usage/tables.md

 `sendToIngestBatcher.sh`.

 ### Add table
-#### Using REST API
+#### Using the REST API
-To see guidance on deploying the optional REST API stack see [TODO](TODO).

-TODO Detail endpoint then link to API Gateway documentation
+The `POST /sleeper/tables` endpoint creates a table with a given schema and properties.
+See the [REST API overview](../rest-api/README.md) for how to enable the optional stack and authenticate, and the [add table endpoint documentation](../rest-api/add-table.md) for the request contract and a worked example.

 #### Using scripts
 The `addTable.sh` script creates a new table in an existing Sleeper instance.
 You must provide a schema, either as a